DFG-Project “Transfer Learning for Human Activity Recognition in Logistics”

 DFG-Projekt zur Aktivitätserkennung in der Logistik

+A joint project of the Chair of Materials Handling and Warehousing and the LS XII Pattern Recognition in Embedded Systems Group, TU Dortmund.
 This is the successor project of “Adaptive, ortsabhängige Aktivitätserkennung und Bewegungsklassifikation zur Analyse des manuellen Kommissionierprozesses”

 Funded by: Deutsche Forschungsgemeinschaft DFG

 - Ickstadt, M. Pauly, M. Motta, S. Herbrandt, N. Moroff, F. Niemann, M. Henke, M. ten Hompel

 Lernverfahren der Künstlichen Intelligenz zur Inwertsetzung von Daten: Automatisierte Erkennung und Prognose